billstclair/elm-websocket-framework-server/example/README.md

 This directory contains the server side of an example of using the `WebSocketFramework` module.

-`ExampleInterface.elm` is a copy of the same file in the example directory of the [billstclair/elm-websocket-framework]
+`ExampleInterface.elm` is a copy of the same file in the example directory of the [billstclair/elm-websocket-framework](http://package.elm-lang.org/packages/billstclair/elm-websocket-framework-server/latest) package.

 `Server.elm` is the top-level program for the server.
 It's a very simple protocol, so there's not much to it.